google/copybara/docs/reference.md

 url|`string`<br><p>Indicates the URL of the git repository</p>
 ref|`string`<br><p>DEPRECATED.
 Use git.origin for submitted branches.</p>
 submodules|`string`<br><p>Download submodules.
 Valid values: NO, YES, RECURSIVE.</p>
+first_parent|`boolean`<br><p>If true, it only uses the first parent when looking for changes.
+Note that when disabled in ITERATIVE mode, it will try to do a migration for each change of the merged branch.</p>

 <a id="git.github_origin" aria-hidden="true"></a>